A Beginner’s

 Adjust Your Saddle

-Another thing to do before your bike ride – especially if you’ve got a brand new bike – is to make sure your saddle is the right height.
+Another thing to do before your bike ride – especially if you’ve got a brand new bike – is to make sure your saddle is the right height and adjust the seat post.
 You’ll need to be sitting on your bike to do this, so hold onto a chair or lean your bike against a wall to stop you from toppling over.
 Once you’re situated, place your heel on the pedal and pedal backwards to reach the six o’clock position.
 Your knee should be completely straight.
 If your knee is still bent, you’ll need to increase the height of your saddle.
 If you lose contact with the pedal, lower your saddle a little bit.

 After you’ve adjusted your saddle, double-check your riding position.
 When you’re riding, you should have a slight bend in your elbows – if your handlebars obscure the front wheel hub when you look down (that’s the bit in the middle of your wheel), then you’re on the right track.